 Some of you noted truly tranquil things as helping you find stillness: “Staring at the sky on a starry night, reminded of how small I am.”
 “Walking and stopping to observe the colors of nature.”
 “Being by water, be it a lake, a sound or ocean.”
 “I always fit in a nice hot bath with a favorite beverage and good music, even if it’s just for fifteen minutes.”

 But several of you shared that you say that you find stillness in moments that don’t sound relaxing at all.
 “I’ve found peace sitting in traffic.
 The experience might not be the same, but you still get some insight about yourself and the things that matter,” wrote one of you.
 Another of you shared, “Crossword puzzles.
 My mind meditates as I sink into nothingness.”
-And yet another: “Deep brooding techno music whilst walking through countryside or sitting down with eyes closed on public transport.
+And yet another: “Deep brooding techno music whilst walking through the countryside or sitting down with eyes closed on public transport.
 There’s something hypnotic about the beat which helps my mind become still, if that doesn’t sound like a complete contradiction.”

 As for technology, many of you are at least trying to find ways to disconnect.
 49.71% of the 505 people who voted say that they take a “technology sabbath” on a regular basis.
 Another 24.95% try to, but say that it simply doesn’t work.
 And for 14% of you, the idea just holds little appeal.